TimRobinson1/CV/README.md

 ## Education

+#### Nudj (June 2017 to January 2019)

+- Worked as a full-stack React developer
+- Took on the responsibilities of being part of a three-person development team
+- React, Redux, GraphQL, ArangoDB, Flow

 #### Makers Academy (March 2017 to June 2017)

 - Curiosity and passion for code and pair programming
 - Independent learner and problem-solver
 - OOP, TDD, SOLID, MVC, DDD
 - Software Craftsmanship
-- Ruby, Rails, Javascript, Node.js, Angular.js
+- Ruby, Rails, Javascript, Node.js
 - Rspec, Jasmine, Mocha

 #### University of East Anglia (UEA) - 2012 to 2015